mothership-ec/cog-mothership-commerce/readme.md

 ## Product Page Mapper

-The ecommerce package ships with two implementations of the product page mapper: `SimpleMapper` and `OptionCriteriaMapper`.
+The commerce package ships with two implementations of the product page mapper: `SimpleMapper` and `OptionCriteriaMapper`.
 By default the `SimpleMapper` is aliased to `product.page_mapper`.

 #### Configuration